Embrace Electrification using a Modular Product Architecture

 Two different approaches to successful electrification depending on your business model

 Let’s assume that you have a modular approach to your vehicle product range.
-For example, you have an existing system of modular systems that you use to realize configurable products to your customers, and you have two alternatives to develop next generationelectrified vehicles.
+For example, you have an existing system of modular systems that you use to realize configurable products to your customers, and you have two alternatives to develop next generation, electrified vehicles.

-1. You can use your existing modular product architectures.
+- You can use your existing modular product architectures.
 When evaluating new technical concepts to support your drive towards electrification, you need to select concepts that allow you to adjust the existing product architectures by developing new module variants.
 This would enable you to provide new electrical vehicles relatively quickly to your customers.

-2. You can create a new system of modular product architectures that is optimized for the opportunities you get with electrically driven vehicles.
+- You can create a new system of modular product architectures that is optimized for the opportunities you get with electrically driven vehicles.
 This optimization could be related to where to position motors and batteries to improve usability and how to maximize the value from the new technology.
 This would also be the preferred route to take when you foresee a major change in how the vehicles will be used and controlled – going to autonomous vehicles gives you completely new opportunities when you can ignore space required for the driver.
 Kia/Hyundai is one example of a company taking this route for the second generation of electrical vehicles.

 Let’s look at this in some more detail in each case using below 5 step approach.
 We can in essence use the same 5 steps in both cases but with different focus and different implementation effort and risks.